alexholcombe/twoWords/teaching/Honours_HowToRun.md

 * stream1 %correct
 * stream1 %approximately correct

-But rather than overall performance, you probably want to see accuracy broken down by one or more of the factors, such as words flipped.
+But rather than overall performance, you probably want to see accuracy broken down by one or more of the factors, such as whether the words are flipped.

+To do so, I write code in [R](http://www.r-project.org/).
+But you may want to use something that doesn't require programming.
+Like Microsoft Excel.

+You'll have to work from the raw data file.

+Pivottable